The handle slipped out of his hand with such force that it crashed through the thin-screen TV.

 Using an abdomen just-healed and muscles he’d tried to destroy, he curled in on himself and wept.

 Four days passed, and two times more, he woke up with a new body in the room.
 Some person he’d apparently taken and killed, though he had no idea how, when, or why.
-When he grew hungry, he just lost it—lost his mind, lost his memories, and did… horrible things.
+When he grew hungry, he just lost it—lost his mind, lost his memories, lost control.

 His credit card would max out soon.
 He could only keep this room for so much longer.
-At least the cold air meant his open window kept the bodies from going bad too quickly, but even so, the smell—
+Even now, the hunger threatened again, burning, blinding —

-The strange man knelt, and whatever power he produced wafted like a gentle kiss of breeze.
-Joshua shuddered, yearning for the unknown, repulsed at himself, afraid, but unable to move; that single word had turned off his ability to run.
+Whatever power he produced wafted like a gentle kiss of breeze.
+Joshua swayed on his feet with the sudden strange desire to touch him, though he wasn’t into guys as a rule.
+He shuddered, afraid, but unable to move; that single word had turned off his ability to flee.

 “What the hell am I supposed to do with wine?” was what Joshua wanted to say.
 What he did instead was moan, a deep, naked sound summoned by the smell of something definitely not born of grapes in that bottle.